Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Motivation

 The question of the ideal voting rule has long been a matter of discussion in social choice theory.
-When there are only two candidates, the answer is relatively simple as the majority function seems to be the most ideal voting rule.
-May \cite{May1952} showed that majority is the only social choice function that is anonymous and monotone among all two-candidate voting rules.
-For more than two candidates, different objectives may result in different voting rules, or even in impossibility results (\cite{arrow1950difficulty}, \cite{arrow2012social}, \cite{Guildbau}, \cite{GK68}, \cite{GS73}).
-Such objectives generally can be interpreted as \emph{welfare}.
-Hillinger studies various aspects of utilitarian voting in \cite{Hillinger2005}.
-Finding the best function in computationally efficient ways has been studied in the recent field of Computational Social Choice Theory.
-The works of \cite{Mandal2019,Mandal2020} try to maximize welfare given each voter's utility for candidates in a `distortion framework' in which there is a lack of information about voter's utilities.
+When there are only two candidates, the answer is relatively simple as the majority function seems to be the most ideal voting rule. \cite{May1952} showed that majority is the only social choice function that is anonymous and monotone among all two-candidate voting rules.
+For more than two candidates, different objectives may result in different voting rules, or even in impossibility results \citep{arrow1950difficulty, arrow2012social, Guildbau, GK68, GS73}. \cite{Hillinger2005} studies various aspects of utilitarian voting.
+Finding the best function in computationally efficient ways has been studied in the recent field of computational social choice theory.
+The works of \cite{Mandal2019}, and \cite{Mandal2020} aim to maximize welfare given each voter's utility for candidates in a `distortion framework' in which there is a lack of information about voter's utilities.
 In that framework, a typical approach is to attempt to maximize the worst-case objective.
-A definition of welfare that is closest to ours is the one in the field of Analysis of Boolean functions (textbook), by O'Donnel in \cite{o2014analysis}, page 51.
-Although they do not explicitly define welfare of a social choice function, there is a linear relation between the expected value of their objective function and the way we define welfare.
-However, our main conceptual contribution is that and we extend the definition of influence to probabilistic mechanisms and analyze these effect of privacy on influence and welfare.
-O'Donnel proves that among all two-candidate voting rules, majority is the unique maximizer of welfare, whose proof is essentially based on \cite{Titsworth}.
-Our main objective is not to find the function that maximizes the welfare, that is rather a simple question.
-In fact, we show that majority is the unique welfare maximizer as well in an almost identical way to O'Donnel.
-We rather seek to show that if a voting rule is better in the deterministic setting, it is still better after the privacy inducing noise is introduced.